Superradiant Axionic Black-Hole Clouds as Seeds for Graviton Squeezing

-Hence, the total number of gravitons in the squeezed vacuum state will be exponentially enhanced, resembling the $\langle N_{gr}\rangle= \sinh^{2}r$ behavior of the one-mode case \cite{Scully_Zubairy_1997}.
-In contrast, the CS anomaly-induced squeezing \eqref{N_cs_RESULT} is still highly suppressed, compared to that induced by GR, since higher curvature interactions must remain subleading at low energy scales \cite{Donoghue:1994dn}, determined by the axion mass, $\mu_b$.
+Hence, on account of \eqref{nu_IJ_expansion} and \eqref{Nmax}, the total number of gravitons in the squeezed vacuum state $N_{gr}$ is given by an infinite sum of positive integer powers of quantities of order given typically by \eqref{N_gr_RESULT_final}, which leads to an exponential enhancement of $N_{gr}$, resembling the $\langle N_{gr}\rangle= \sinh^{2}r$ behavior of the one-mode case \cite{Scully_Zubairy_1997}.
+From \eqref{N_gr_RESULT_final}, we obtain an estimate of the upper bound of the squeezing parameter in our multi-mode squeezed-graviton case $r_{\rm multi-mode}^2 \equiv \sum_{I,J}\vert\mathcal{G}^{(GR)}_{IJ}\vert^2 \lesssim 60$, which would correspond to an upper bound on the average number of squeezed gravitons $\langle N_{gr}\rangle \lesssim \mathcal O(10^{7})$.
+We note at this point that, depending on the detailed parameters of the BH and axion masses, we obtain a range $\sum_{I,J}\vert\mathcal{G}^{(GR)}_{IJ}\vert^2 = {\mathcal O}(10-60)$, with the upper limit \eqref{N_gr_RESULT_final} being pretty robust in the non-relativistic case we consider here.
+In the relativistic case, where curvature effects cannot be avoided, the almost anti-collinear emission of graviton polarisation states breaks down, which might lead to additional enhancement of the squeezing.
+In contrast, the CS anomaly-induced squeezing \eqref{N_cs_RESULT} is still highly suppressed, compared to that induced by GR, since higher curvature interactions are subleading at low energy scales \cite{Donoghue:1994dn}, determined by the axion mass, $\mu_b$.

-Our analysis above has been restricted to the flat-background approximation and crucially depends on the longevity of the axionic clouds.
-However, the approach can be extended to take into account curvature effects around the BH, which may provide an additional enhancement parameter.
+{\it\textbf{Observational Prospects and Outlook.}} Before closing we would like to make some remarks on the experimental observability of the multi-mode-graviton squeezing parameters associated with \eqref{N_gr_RESULT_final}.
+As already mentioned, the non-observation of squeezed single-mode graviton states by LIGO/Virgo interferometers~\cite{LIGOScientific:2016aoc,McCuller:2021mbn} implies~\cite{Hertzberg:2021rbl} an upper bound on the pertinent squeezing parameter $r < 41$.
+The fact that a GW involves a continuum of modes, prompted the authors of \cite{Hertzberg:2021rbl} to consider (the more realistic case of) a Gaussian profile of squeezed modes, with the peak corresponding to the characteristic frequency of the classical GW as measured by the detector in a given event.
+This is how these authors derived their estimate on the upper bound of the allowed region of $r$.
+If these results are applied at face value to our case, then from \eqref{N_gr_RESULT} one can constrain the axionic-cloud life time, and thus falsify models with too long lifetimes, such as the one leading to the upper bound in \eqref{N_gr_RESULT_final}.